railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_wf.rst

 In the definition of a Unit of Measure, you have a *Rounding precision* factor which shows how amounts are rounded after the conversion.
 A value of 1 gives rounding to the level of one unit.
 0.01 gives rounding to one hundredth.

-.. tip::   **Advice**  *Secondary Units*
+.. note::  Secondary Units

    Open ERP supports double units of measure.
-In this case, the whole of the stock management system is encoded in two units that don't have a real link between them.
+   When you use this, the whole of the stock management system is encoded in two units that don't have a real link between them.

    This is very useful in the agro-food industry, for example: you sell ham by the piece but invoice by the Kg.
    A weighing operation is needed before invoicing the customer.

 To activate the management options for double units of measure, assign the group *Useability / Product UoS View* to your user.